br-mat/annoying-plant/README.md

 #### ***Ohm's law:***
 <p>
-Probably the most common basic is that electric energy flow in form of electrons from higher to lower Voltage levels.
-The amount of current flowing through your wires is depending on the Resistance of the path the electrons are traveling.
-This leads to a well-known and Basic formula: U=R*I.
+Probably the most common basic is that electric energy flow in form of electrons from higher to lower voltage levels.
+The amount of current flowing through your wires is depending on the resistance of the path the electrons are traveling.
+This leads to a well-known and basic formula: U=R*I.
 <br>
 <pre><code>U=R*I
-U is our Voltage, R is the value of our Resistance in Ohm and I stand for the amount of current in Ampere.
+U is our voltage, R is the value of our resistance in ohm and I stand for the amount of current in ampere.
 </code></pre>
-That to be said let’s think about that law quickly, everything including wires have a certain value for Resistance.
-With a shorted wire from Voltage source to ground we usually can expect almost infinite amount of energy to flow (wire resistance really low - close to 0) dependend of outputcapability of the source. <br> When we add an Resistor with let’s say 1000 Ohm and our source provides 5V like every USB plug, a current of 0.001 Ampere should flow (1mA).
+That to be said let’s think about that law quickly, everything including wires have a certain value for resistance.
+With a shorted wire from voltage source to ground we usually can expect almost infinite amount of energy to flow (wire resistance really low - close to 0) dependend of outputcapability of the source. <br> When we add an resistor with let’s say 1000 ohm and our source provides 5V like every USB plug, a current of 0.001 ampere should flow (1mA).
 The formula used for this comes from Ohm's law I=U/R as you can see this simple formula is quite easy to use and will appear quite often from now on. <br>
 I want to add a short reminder on how to calculate resistance.
 Resistors in series can be added together.
 For parallel resistors it’s a little different, ***************YxYxasdadfsv***
 </p>